GetDutchie/brick/MIGRATING.md

 #### `RestSerializable(requestTransformer:)`

+* `RestSerializable`'s `fromKey` and `toKey` have been consolidated to `RestRequest(topLevelKey:)`
-`RestSerializable(endpoint:)` has been removed in this release.
+* `RestSerializable(endpoint:)` has been replaced in this release by `RestSerializable(requestTransformer:)`.
 It will be painful to upgrade though with good reason.

 1. Define strongly-typed classes. `endpoint` was a string, which removed analysis in IDEs, permitting errors to escape to runtime.
 With endpoints as classes, the `Query` object will receive type hinting as well as the `instance`.
 1. Fine-grain control over REST requests.
 Define on a request-level basis what key to pull from or push to.
 Declare specific HTTP methods like `PATCH` in a class that manages request instead of in distributed `providerArgs`.
 1. A future-proof development.
 Enhancing REST's configuration will be on a class object instead of in untyped string keys on `providerArgs`.
 The REST interface is consolidated to this subclass.

-The easiest migration is the take the existing endpoint and paste the code into the new class.
+Since all APIs are different, and `endpoint` used stringified code, the migration cannot be scripted for all users.
+Instead, examples are provided below to illustrate how to refactor from Brick 2's `endpoint` to Brick 3's `requestTransformer`.
 Some examples:

 ```dart
 // BEFORE